ibm-cloud-docs/activity-tracker/events_collect.md

 ## Collecting Global events
 {: #events_collect_global}

+For {{site.data.keyword.atracker_short}} event routing, you can choose the region where events are collected.
+[Learn more](/docs/activity-tracker?topic=activity-tracker-getting-started-routing#getting-started-routing-setp5).

-[Global events](/docs/activity-tracker?topic=activity-tracker-event_types#event_types_global) are available through the Activity Tracker instance in Frankfurt.
+For {{site.data.keyword.at_short}} hosted event search offerings, [global events](/docs/activity-tracker?topic=activity-tracker-event_types#event_types_global) are available through the {{site.data.keyword.atracker_short}} instance in Frankfurt.
 Therefore, to collect and view global events, you must provision an instance of the {{site.data.keyword.at_full_notm}} service in Frankfurt.

 ## Collecting Location-based events